sw180283/comp110-worksheets/README.md

 Creating the worksheets was partly confusing, as the depth of a flowchart is debatable, and the content is rather vague.
 I attempt to create a concise yet description guide on the flow of my project.
 The same was done for the pseudo code.

+In the next weeks tutor session, I shall idenify my struggles with this.

 ##Week 6

+Having discussing this with Ed, I'm now more confident with my understand with the flow chart and it's pseudo code.

 We were given an introduction to databases, OOP and additional guidance with our academic writing.